BioinfoMachineLearning/GCPNet/README.md

 python3 src/train.py model.module_cfg.enable_e3_equivariance=true
 ```

-## How to evaluate foundation models
+## How to evaluate foundational models
 Reproduce our results for the LBA task

 ```bash